openvinotoolkit/geti-sdk/README.md

 uploading it again to the same cluster), or to migrate a project to a different cluster (download it, and upload it to the target cluster).

+#### Up/Downloading all projects
+To up- or download all projects from a cluster, simply use the `client.download_all_projects` and `client.upload_all_projects` methods instead of the single project methods in the code snippets above.

 ### Project creation examples
 #### COCO/Datumaro examples
 The `examples` folder contains sample scripts to create projects based on the